-Faulty ways of thinking that convince us of a reality that is simply not true, are called cognitive distortions.
+Faulty thinking methods that convince us of a reality that is not true are called cognitive distortions.
 They are inaccurate thoughts that reinforce negative thought patterns or emotions.

 1. Sensible or rational beliefs: they are true; they make sense or are helpful.

-There are a few main cognitive distortions that you need to know about and perhaps recognize in yourself:
+There are a few main cognitive distortions that you need to know about and perhaps recognise in yourself:

-1. Filtering: it refers to the way many of us can somehow ignore all of the positive and good things in our life and focus solely on the negative.
-It can be far too easy to dwell on a single negative aspect and ignore an abundance of good things.
+1. Filtering: it refers to how many of us can somehow ignore all of the positive and good things in our life and focus solely on the negative.
+It can be far too easy to dwell on a single negative aspect and ignore many good things.

-5. Blaming: is when we assign our responsibility for an outcome by blaming others for what goes wrong.
+5. Blaming: We assign our responsibility for an outcome by blaming others for what goes wrong.

-6. Crazy-making: When confronted by others the person tell them they are totally wrong and off track with their observation – thereby telling them they can’t trust their own perceptions.
+6. Crazy-making: When confronted by others, they tell them they are wrong and off-track with their observation – thereby telling them they can’t trust their perceptions.

-7. Compartmentalizing: The person divides life in compartments, where one has nothing to do with the rest.
-It is a way of keeping thoughts feelings and behaviors separate from the others parts of your life.
+7. Compartmentalizing: The person divides life into compartments, where one has nothing to do with the rest.
+It is a way of keeping thoughts, feelings and behaviours separate from the other parts of your life.

-8. Hopeless & helplessness: The person believes nothing can help to improve the situation and feels all is lost.
+8. Hopeless & helplessness: The person believes nothing can improve the situation and feels all is lost.

 You can fight negative thoughts by challenging them.
-To challenge them, you have to turn the thought into a question.
+To challenge them, you have to turn the idea into a question.
 For example:

-- Rational answer: Although I have done some stupid things, I have also done some good things with success, so I cannot judge myself as a useless person
+- Rational answer: Although I have done some stupid things, I have also done some excellent things with success, so I cannot judge myself as a useless person

 You can do this with any negative thought that often bothers you.
-Best is to write the negative thought down in your diary, plus how you challenge it and your more rational reply to that thought.
-Overtime you will build up a list of disputed negative thoughts that are simply not true.
-The aim is to change your thought patterns, the beliefs you may or may not know you are holding, your attitudes and ultimately your behavior in order to help you face your difficulties and more effectively strive towards your goals.
+The best is to write the negative thought down in your diary, plus how you challenge it and your more rational reply to that thought.
+Over time you will build up a list of disputed, negative thoughts that are not true.
+The aim is to change your thought patterns, the beliefs you may or may not know you are holding, your attitudes, and your behaviour to help you face your difficulties and more effectively strive towards your goals.
 Remember: Thoughts are not facts.